 Gestational diabetes refers to high blood sugar during pregnancy due to the body developing a resistance to insulin.
 It is important to receive treatment for gestational diabetes, and blood sugar levels may return to normal after pregnancy.

-Without treatment, the condition may harm the person and the baby.
-After the baby is born, symptoms of gestational diabetes usually disappear.
+Insulin is the hormone that controls blood sugar levels.
+Without treatment, gestational diabetes may harm the person and the baby.
+After the baby is born, gestational diabetes

 This article discusses what gestational diabetes is, its causes, and how to treat it.

-Blood sugar levels usually return to normal levels after the baby is born, though 50% of people who experience gestational diabetes may develop type 2 diabetes in the future.
+Blood sugar levels usually return to normal after the baby is born, though about

-Hormones released from the placenta interfere with how well insulin is able to store glucose in fat and muscle cells, so the level of glucose rises in the blood.
+Hormones released from the placenta interfere with how well insulin can store glucose in fat and muscle cells.
+As a result, levels of glucose in the blood rise.

-However, people with gestational diabetes do not produce enough insulin to overcome the state of insulin resistance.
+However, when a person has gestational diabetes, the body typically does not produce enough insulin to overcome insulin resistance.

-If anyone notices symptoms during pregnancy that are causing them concern, no matter how subtle, they should contact their doctor.
-People’s experiences of pregnancy vary, and the changes could be a normal part of the pregnancy’s progression, but if a person is worried, contacting a doctor should put their mind at ease.
+Anyone who experiences concerning symptoms during pregnancy should contact a healthcare professional, no matter how subtle the symptoms are.
+People’s experiences of pregnancy vary.
+The changes could be a regular part of the pregnancy’s progression, but if a person is worried, it is important to receive medical advice.

-The American Diabetes Association (ADA) recommend a healthful diet for managing blood glucose levels.
+The American Diabetes Association recommends a healthy diet for managing blood glucose levels.

-After receiving a gestational diabetes diagnosis, a person should limit saturated fats and avoid trans fats altogether.
+After receiving a gestational diabetes diagnosis, a person should limit their intake of saturated fats and avoid trans fats altogether.

-- foods high in fiber, such as whole-grain pasta or brown bread
+- foods rich in fiber, such as whole grain pasta or brown bread

 - fish or poultry instead of fatty and processed meats